DonMykl/ComposeBusinessCard/README.md

 ## Getting Started

 1. Clone the repository ```sh git clone https://github.com/DonMykl/ComposeBusinessCard.git```
-2. Open the project in Android Studio targetSdk = 35, minSdk = 24
+2. Open the project in Android Studio (targetSdk = 35, minSdk = 24)
-3. Build and run the app on the androiod emulator or physical device
+3. Build and run the app on the Android emulator or physical device

 ## Built With